grimmer0125/express-mongo-rest-k8s-sample/README.md

 ## Deployment Kubernetes on Google

+It uses K8s ver.
+1.9.7-gke.6 and steps:

 1. Setup K8s account, tool : follow https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app until `Set defaults for the gcloud command-line tool`.
 2. Create a K8s cluster, `gcloud container clusters create my-first-cluster --num-nodes=2 --disk-size 10`, after creating, the  `kubectrl` will switch to the cluster.
 3. Create MongoDB K8S service for the current cluster, `kubectl create -f mongo-service.yaml`
 4. Create a Google compute disk for MongoDB, `gcloud compute disks create --size=2GB -zone "us-central1-b" mongo-disk`
 5. Create MongoDB single pod (no replicate) `kubectl create -f mongo-controller.yaml`
-6. Create a static public domain name, `gcloud compute addresses create apiweb-ip --region us-central1`, ref: https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip
+6. (optional) Create a static public domain name, `gcloud compute addresses create apiweb-ip --region us-central1`, ref: https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip
-7. Get `address` part from the output of `gcloud compute addresses describe apiweb-ip --region us-central1`
+7. (optional) Get `address` part from the output of `gcloud compute addresses describe apiweb-ip --region us-central1`
-8. Modify `loadBalancerIP` field in `web-service.yaml`
+8. (optional) Modify `loadBalancerIP` field in `web-service.yaml`.
+You can ignore these 3 steps (and remove this field) to use non-static externalIP, which means your exposed IP of web service may change due to any reasons, e.g. you upgrade google K8S cluster version from its web dashboard.
 9. Create web K8S service, `kubectl create -f web-service.yaml`
 10. Build a new docker image for the latest code, `docker build -t grimmer0125/express-mongo-rest-sample .`, you can choose other docker image but you need the `- image:` of `web-controller` to yours.
 11. Upload this docker image to Docker Hub or Google Docker registry.